 Eastman Nature Center

 Nestled in the sugar maple floodplain forest of Rush Creek, this is a great place to begin an outdoor journey.
-Walk across the floating boardwalk, explore the miles of hiking and snowshoeing trails for a bit of exercise or visit the newly reconstructed nature center.
+Walk across the floating boardwalk, explore the miles of hiking and snowshoeing trails for a bit of exercise or visit the nature center.
 Hop on the bike trails of Elm Creek Park Reserve or sit quietly and watch the creek flow by.
 Visitors may see trumpeter swans, wild turkey, bluebirds, dragonflies and abundant native wildflowers.

-More about Eastman
+More About Eastman

 The professional naturalists at Eastman Nature Center offer outdoor education programs for schools, scout troops, senior centers, homeschools and other organized groups.